kin-lang/kin/README.md

 **Kin** is a straightforward programming language created with the purpose of aiding Rwandans to write computer programs in their native language Kinyarwanda.

-> [!Important]
-> **Kin** is designed to enable individuals to write computer programs in Kinyarwanda, the native language of Rwandans.
-The aim is to facilitate an easy introduction to programming for people.
-While it is well-suited for teaching or learning programming, its suitability for use in a production environment is not guaranteed.

 ## Why Kin?

 - **Goal**:
   Kin's main objective is to make learning programming more accessible by using Kinyarwanda, the native language for Rwandans.
 - **Focus**:
   It's a straightforward language, prioritizing easy of use over complex features.
 This makes it suitable for education purpose.
 - **Use Cases**:
   While Kin is great for learning the fundamentals, it's suitability for large-scale software development isn't guaranteed.

 ## What does it look like

 - This is implementation of linear search:

   ```Kin
   reka arr = [45, 56, 334, 78, 34, 78, 23, 90]

   reka i = 0

   reka key = 23

   subiramo_niba(i < KIN_URUTONDE.ingano(arr)) {
     niba (arr[i] == key) {
       tangaza_amakuru("Key ", key, " is on ", i + 1, " position")
     }

     i = i + 1
   }
   ```

 - Hello \<name\> !
   ```Kin
   reka name = injiza_amakuru("Enter your name: ")